 The Institute of Optics offers Photon Camp for prospective high school students.
-Interested students can also contact Dustin Newman, the Institute’s undergraduate program manager, to visit the Institute.
+Interested students can also contact Dustin Newman, the Institute’s undergraduate program coordinator, to visit the Institute.

 Note for Prospective Transfer Students: Typically, transfer students seeking an optics degree spend three full years at University of Rochester (MCC 2+2 students excepted).
 Transfer students should contact Dustin Newman to review their academic history prior to transferring.